 Khalipa suggests loading up the perimeter of your space with gym equipment (kettlebells, free weights, resistance bands, etc.), but keeping the middle open.

 Make sure to consider your space limitations and plan your fitness equipment layout accordingly.
-This could look like purchasing foldable and portable cardio machines, or high quality adjustable dumbbells that can be stored away while not in use.
+This could look like purchasing more compact equipment, or high quality adjustable dumbbells that can be stored away while not in use.

 Related: Check out the Best Home Gym Flooring